MykiDevs/MykiDevs/README.md

 If there's a complex logic puzzle or a database bottleneck, chances are I'll dive deep to solve it.

-My main tech stack is **Java (17/25), Spring Boot, PostgreSQL, and Apache Kafka**.
+My main tech stack is **Java, Spring Boot, PostgreSQL, and Apache Kafka**.
 My favorite tools are IntelliJ IDEA, Docker, and Postman.

 I've been working on projects for the Logistics and Fintech sectors, ensuring everything runs smoothly with 75%+ test coverage.